Have a dog (or multiple dogs), but don’t have a fenced-in yard?

 I have already ordered the overhead dog trolley kits, coil tie-out cable leashes, and additional open screw eye hooks.
 And I have an idea of where to run the dog tie-out trolley off of our back deck.

 I always learn so much from my father-in-law.
 He has a real gift of constantly improving the way everyday things function.
 We, his family, are always the beneficiaries to his thoughtful improvements.
-And, of course, this dual-dog-tie-out is no exception for his “grand-dogs.”
+And, of course, this multi-dog-tie-out is no exception for his “grand-dogs.”